denten-books/plain-text/main.md

 facilitates transmediation, recasts the history of computing as something other than simple "mathesis," the idea that computation reduces the world into more discrete, and therefore computable elements.
 That idea would be true if the computer was simply a glorified calculator.
-But computers are not just that: they are self-amending machines for universal trans-mediation (not limited to numbers): machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they function as a truly digital medium, capable of change affecting further texts, men, and machines.
+But computers are not just that: in practice, they reveal themselves as self-amending machines for universal trans-mediation (not limited to numbers): machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom texts exist as fixed analog given, and those for whom they function as truly digital media, capable of transformation affecting further texts, men, and machines.
 To paraphrase a post-structuralist insight, the process of digital interpretation is in itself a type of creativity, forever advancing rather than apprehending the lateral movement of thought.

-### 1.1.4 Binary Collapse of Space and Time
+### 1.4 Binary Collapse of Space and Time

 I submit another historical case study.
 Electrical engineers involved in the development of the telegraph at the turn of the 20th century fell into two